corrode/corrode.github.io/content/blog/prototyping/index.md

 ([Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=fac339eecef40b69b919a1670a0a53df))

-It's not easy to visualize the structure of `categorized` in your head, but Rust can do it for you!
+It's not easy to visualize the structure of `categorized` in your head, but Rust can figure it out.

 To make that part easier on yourself, be sure to use enable inlay hints (or inline type hints) in your editor.
 This way, you can quickly see the inferred types and make sure they match your expectations.